Beat the Herd: Trend-Savvy Tactics of the Successful Investor

 Charlie Munger on Rationality and Market Cycles:

 Munger also reminded us that no one can win all the time.
 The market operates in cycles.
 In some quarters, making money is effortless, and in some quarters, it is a struggle to stay alive.
 Do not fight these cycles; the market always goes through these phases.
-You have to recognize them and act more conservatively during these volatile and nerve-racking times.
+You must recognize them and act more conservatively during these volatile and nerve-racking times.

 Have a goal, 20%, 30%, etc. When your entire portfolio has hit your mark, consider taking a break or, better yet, risking only some of your profits.
-Munger would likely say, “Just because you are paying for a service or services does not mean you need to try to squeeze the maximum out of it.”
+Munger would likely say, “Just because you are paying for a service or service does not mean you need to try to squeeze the maximum out of it.”
 If you hit your targets earlier, consider it a surprise bonus and take time to enjoy the other simple things in life.

 Lastly, try not to let your emotions influence the way you trade.
 There is no room for emotions when it comes to investing.
 Emotional traders almost always end up getting buried before their time.